LukeLiush/nutchUrlDumpAnalysis/README.md

         ]
 }

-This json file produced by the java program is the then input to the R for visualization.
+This json file produced by the java program is then input to the R program for visualization.
-The R program is simple program to quickly visualize the data in pie chart and to give a quick feel with the data.
+The R program is a simple program to quickly visualize the data in pie chart and to give a quick feel with the data.

-With the pie chart, it might be easier to see what are the major categories that nutch fails to fetch.
+With a pie chart, it might be easier to see what are the major categories that nutch fails to fetch.

 Notice, the program aims to analyse the unfetched urls in the dump.